rhine3/owl_guesser/README.md

 # Pairwise North American owl quiz

-This app is a static javascript application which helps users rank owls using pairwise comparisons.
+This website enables users to rank owls using pairwise comparisons.

+### LLM Disclaimer

+I used GPT-5 mini to help build this website.

 ### About the app

 This app is based on an original, text input-based Python app (more info below).
 It features several enhancements over the original app:
+- There are images and a user interface!
 - It is a static javascript app that can be deployed via GitHub pages, and requires no Python to run.
-- It allows the user to pick a name of either owl in each pair by clicking on the owl's button or by pressing 1 or 2.
+- The user select the winner for each matchup by either clicking the winner's button or entering 1 or 2 on their keyboard.
+-  It offers options to rank owls both by the sum of their win/loss records and by their Bradley-Terry score.

 ### Original text-based Python implementation